datasciblog/datasciblog.github.io/_posts/2019-12-18-DL-02-understanding-lstm-cell.md

 Out of nowhere, all these equations and new concepts (i.e. gates) just appeared and scared me.
 LSTM was tough, at first.
 But then I found it really undestandable by breaking the big abstract concept into smaller pieces and trying to conquer one piece at a time.

 After going through this post, you may find the maths behind LSTM still unreachable but you should have a good understanding of how LSTM works.
-The content of this post is drawn from the first coding assignment of the course so it would violate the rule if I public the code here.
-You can find it somewhere else on the internet though.
+The content of this post is drawn from the first coding assignment of the course.

 # Overview of gates and states